-We spent the rest of the week visiting local Bay Area landmarks, such as Mission Santa Clara, Big Basin State Park, Monterey, and Carmel.
-We also spent a fair bit of time at our home, studying family pictures, marveling at common characteristics, and figuring out who went where on our ever-growing family tree.
+We spent the rest of the week visiting local Bay Area landmarks: Mission Santa Clara, Big Basin State Park, Monterey, and Carmel.
+We also spent a fair bit of time at our home, studying family pictures, marveling at common characteristics, and figuring out who went where on our ever-growing family tree, which incidentally, took up three walls in our kitchen.
 And of course, we took a fair amount of pictures of our own.

 By the time the Murrays returned home to England, it was hard to say goodbye.
 We felt we had always known each other, and maybe in a strange way, we had.
 It was as if Francois and Catherine, the links that had brought us together in the first place, had planned the whole thing.

 Meeting Don and Jennie was just the beginning.
 We have stayed in close touch, sharing yesterday’s stories as we encounter them anew and laughing over today’s stories of our respective present-day families.
 Since our first contact, I have “met” seven other members of their extended family, living in Spain, Mexico, the U.S. and Canada.

 The e-mails and phone calls keep coming and along with them come old family pictures, letters and always, more stories.
 I am continually amazed by the pride in and passion for this heritage of ours – a common thread, it seems, perhaps sewn into the fabric of our family by seamstress Catherine O’Grady Perrotin.